 - 1. Start by introducing the topic to your group have you ever splashed around in the sea?
 You might have noticed the water is salty!
 Do you think it's easier to float in freshwater or saltwater? - 2.
 Fill two glasses with water about 3⁄4 full.
-Add a cup of salt to one glass and sir. - 3.
+Add a cup of salt to one glass and stir. - 3.
 Ask your group if they think an egg will sink or swim in freshwater?
 After some guesses, add the first egg to the cup with no salt (freshwater). - 4.
 What about saltwater?
 After some guesses, add the second egg to your saltwater glass. - 5.
 Did you notice a difference?
-With enough salt, your egg will float in the saltwater cup (you can add some more salt if needed) - 7.
-Your group can check if other things sink or swim.
-Some suggestions include soap, pegs, grapes and bouncy balls. - 8.
+With enough salt, your egg will float in the saltwater cup (you can add some more salt if needed). - 6.
+Here's how it works: very heavy things will sink in both, and very light things will float in both.
+However, saltwater is heavier than freshwater.
+So, if you add something that is in between that weight (i.e. lighter than saltwater but heavier than freshwater) it will float! - 7.
 Make sure to wash hands after handling eggs.
+Your group can check if other things sink or swim too.
+Some suggestions include soap, pegs, grapes and bouncy balls.